webqit/observer/README.md

 Interestingly, we at one time had an *object observability* primitive that checked all the boxes and touched the very pain points we have today: the [`Object.observe()`](https://web.dev/es7-observe/) API.
 So, how about an equivalent API that brings all of the good thinking from `Object.observe()` together with the idea of *Proxies*, *accessors*, and JavaScript's other [*reflection* API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) in one design, delivered as one utility for all things *reactivity*?
 This is the idea with the new **Observer API**!

 ## An Overview

+The Observer API comes as a set of utility functions.

 + [Method: `Observer.observe()`](#method-observerobserve)
   + [Concept](#concept)